Home » Pre-Holiday Warning: Take Caution When Posting Your Holiday Plans & Photos

 This is why you should take extra care when posting your status to your social networks or including details in your away messages.
 Do not provide specifics or actual dates.

-Talk in generalities when it comes to your Holiday schedule.
-For example, refrain from providing To and From dates that indicate when your home may not be occupied.
+Talk in general about your Holiday schedule.
+For example, refrain from providing dates for ” to and from ” that indicate when your home may not be occupied.

 Here are examples you can use right now for your voicemail, away messages, and social media updates:

 • FOR WORK: I’ll be less available during the Holidays.
-Please contact my assistant, John Doe, @ 555-1212 if you need immediate assistance.
+If you need immediate assistance, please contact my assistant, John Doe, at 555-1212.

 • FOR PERSONAL: I will not be online as much as usual during the upcoming Holidays, so don’t be concerned if I don’t respond immediately.
-Too many fun things to do!
+There are too many fun things to do!

 You get the idea.
 Simply state you will not be checking email as regularly during the Holidays and will catch up shortly.
 Never provide specific dates and time frames.